flipay/code-challenges/challenge-react.md

-# React Developer Code Challenge
+# Front-end Developer Code Challenge

 We believe one of the best ways to understand the engineering team fit is to see the solution and thought process on the problem.
-Once you have finised it, please send us the link to your repository to career@flipay.co .
+Please conplete it using **React** framework and submit the your repo link to career@flipay.co .

 ## 1st Challenge